Unforgettable Adventures in the Land of the Long White Cloud

 After coaches, internal flights and mountain railways the final leg of our journey around New Zealand was made possible thanks to the hire car.
 The very nature of the South Island pretty much dictates driving as the only feasible method of seeing this wild and spectacular portion of the country - especially if your time is tight.
 It's that or hitch-hike.

 Basing ourselves in the sleepy village of Whataroa and then the townships of Alexandra and Te Anau, we set out to see the South Island's most incredible natural wonders, starting with a hike through the Westland Tai Poutini national park, itself photographically-worthy with its vistas and waterfalls, to see the Franz Josef Glacier.
-Having hiked on, and abseiled up and down, glaciers in Iceland we didn't feel the need to go hiking on this particular block of ice - nor the taking of the obscenely extravagant option of flying over it in a helicopter (New Zealand seems to want to flog helicopter rides to tourists like they're going out of fashion).
-As it was the glacier was a great sight - especially when juxtaposed with the tropical-looking fern trees in the foreground (yes, tropical ferns and icy glaciers in the same place!)
+Having hiked on, and abseiled up and down, glaciers in Iceland we didn't feel the need to go hiking on this particular block of ice - nor the taking of the obscenely extravagant option of flying over it in a helicopter (New Zealand seems to want to flog helicopter rides to tourists like it's going out of fashion).
+As it was the glacier was a great sight - especially when juxtaposed with the tropical-looking fern trees in the foreground.
 Our drive southward along the West Coast took us past the dazzlingly blue Lake Wanaka and Lake Huwea.
 Our next stop involved a slight detour west to Omarama to see the Clay Cliffs, tall pinnacle rock formations, with a blue hue, which cut a jagged outline against the sky.
-Their strange shapes conjured up memories of the Fairy Chimneys I had seen in Capadoccia in central Turkey.
-A little further southward took us to the snow-capped Aoraki mountain range (more commonly known as Mount Cook).
+A little further southward took us to the snow-capped Aoraki mountain range (colonial name: Mount Cook).
 A hike through to Kea Point gave us the best possible side-on view of the famous mountain without the need to undertake a serious mountain expedition in the footsteps of Sir Edmund Hillary!
 Further southward into Fiordland at Te Anau brought us tantalisingly close to the majestic Milford Sound (Piopiotahi), an iconic composition of interlocking mountains and the highlight of many a person's visit to New Zealand's South Island.
 We arrived early to avoid the tourist hordes who we knew would be winging their way on scores of coaches from 8am onward.
 We took a two hour cruise to get up close an personal with this famous fiord's waterfalls and seals but, perhaps ironically, I managed to capture a stunning photograph of Milford Sound from the car park.
 It is, quite arguably, the best photograph I have ever taken: the purple moodiness of the peaks are reflected perfectly in the fiord's morning tide.
 This just goes to show that often the best views to be had are ones that are free - no need for expensive helicopters or even the considerably cheaper boat cruise.
-Our scenic return drive back from Milford Sound included stop offs at The Chasm, the Mirror Lake and a walk through the gobsmackingly beautiful rainforest and alpine lake of Lake Marian.
+Our scenic return drive back from Milford Sound included stop offs at The Chasm, the Mirror Lake and a walk through the gob-smackingly beautiful rainforest and alpine lake of Lake Marian.

 The Franz Josef Glacier foregrounded by the ever-evocative fern trees in the Westland Tai Poutini National Park.